gazed/vu/README.md

 * There is no networking package.
 * Physics only handles boxes and spheres.
 * The device layer interface provides only the absolute minimum from the underlying windowing system.
-Only OSX, Windows 7 and 8 are currently supported.
+Only OSX, Windows 7+ are currently supported.
 * Rendering supports standard OpenGL 3.3 and later.
 OpenGL extensions are not used.
 * Windows is limited by the availability of OpenGL and OpenAL.
 Generally OpenGL issues are fixed by downloading manufacturer's graphic card drivers.